 Hire An Experienced Negligent Security Attorney

-We believe that property owners and proprietors should be held accountable when their lax attitude toward security leads to harm for the parties that they were supposed to protect, and we are committed to putting all of our resources at work to make sure that you receive justice.
+We believe that property owners and proprietors should be held accountable when their lax attitude toward security causes harm to the parties they were required, by law, to protect.
+We are committed to putting all our resources to work to ensure you receive justice.

-If you believe that you have been the victim of negligent security in Portland, Lewiston, or other locations in Maine, contact our office at 1-800-INJURED to set up a no-cost, no-obligation meeting with one of our negligent security lawyers in order to discuss your case.
-We charge no fees unless we win a jury verdict or settlement for you.
+If you believe you have been the victim of negligent security in Maine, contact our office at 1-800-INJURED to set up a no-cost, no-obligation meeting with one of our lawyers to discuss your case.
+We charge no fees unless we win a jury verdict or settlement.